animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-The following {sdg-acronym} Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of {data-store-name} or because there are better, alternative ways to accomplishing the function that the annotation
+The following {sdg-acronym} Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of GemFire or because there are better, alternative ways to accomplishing the function that the annotation
 provides: